Time of Troubles: Vasili IV Shuisky

 According to Dunning, "Russia was virtually inundated by a wave of opportunistic copy-cat tsarist pretenders during the later stages of the civil war."
-This included up to ten more pretenders, but the Tushino imposter brooked no rivals, hanging "TsarevichFedor Fedorovich" and "Tsarevich Ivan-Avgust," who claimed to be the son of Ivan the Terrible and his fourth wife Anna Koltsovskaia.
+This included up to ten more pretenders, but the Tushino impostor brooked no rivals, hanging "Tsarevich Fedor Fedorovich" and "Tsarevich Ivan-Avgust", who claimed to be the son of Ivan the Terrible and his fourth wife Anna Koltsovskaia.

-In November 1608 a popular movement against the false Dmitrii started in Galich, and soon spread to Vologda and Kostroma, one in which Aleksander Józef Lisowski was unable to stop in the early part of 1609.
+In November 1608, a popular movement against the false Dmitrii started in Galich, and soon spread to Vologda and Kostroma, one in which Aleksander Józef Lisowski was unable to stop in the early part of 1609.
 In February, Tsar Vasilii was the target of an unsuccessful coup attempt by Mikhail Tatishchev, followed by another by Ivan Kriuk-Kolychev in the spring, both of whom were put to death.
-Then Prokofii Liapunov declared himself the "white tsar", and led a revolt from the Riazan area.
+Then Prokofy Lyapunov declared himself the "white tsar", and led a revolt from the Riazan area.
 In the summer of 1609, the Crimean Tatars invaded Russia capturing slaves for their markets.

-In February 1609, Prince Skopin-Shuiskii signed a treaty with Charles IX of Sweden's representatives in Vyborg.
+In February 1609, Prince Skopin-Shuisky signed a treaty with Charles IX of Sweden's representatives in Vyborg.
 In return for the use of 3000 mercenaries composed of Germans, English, Scots and French, Sweden would receive the Korela Fortress and surrounding towns and villages.
-On 10 May 1609, Prince Skopin-Shuiskii led these mercenaries, along with 3000 Russian soldiers, from Novgorod for Aleksandrov, where he joined Fedor Sheremetev's army advancing from Nizhnii Novgorod after retreating from Astrakhan.
-In September 1609, King Sigismund III Vasa of Poland invaded Russia and began the Siege of Smolensk (1609-1611).
+On 10 May 1609, Prince Skopin-Shuisky led these mercenaries, along with 3000 Russian soldiers, from Novgorod for Aleksandrov, where he joined Fedor Sheremetev's army advancing from Nizhnii Novgorod after retreating from Astrakhan.
+In September 1609, King Sigismund III Vasa of Poland invaded Russia and began the siege of Smolensk.
 In late December 1609, the false Dmitrii fled for Kaluga.
 According to Dunning, "The 'tsar's' departure caused the entire Tushino camp to break up in disarray."